-- strengthen to ability for the long-term internal competition in sustainable manner. - 4.
-The Board and Management shall be the role model for ethics and shall perform their duties in accordance with the Company's Good Corporate Governance guidelines, as well as overseeing and resolving conflicts of interest and Connected Transactions. - 5.
-The Board may appoint specific sub-committees as deemed appropriate, to assist in reviewing critical matters. - 6.
-The Board shall perform an annual self-assessment as a framework for reviewing the Board's performance. - 7.
+Governance guidelines, as well as overseeing and resolving conflicts of interest and Connected Transactions.

+- The Board may appoint specific sub-committees as deemed appropriate, to assist in reviewing critical matters. - The Board shall perform an annual self-assessment as a framework for reviewing the Board's performance. - 7.
 The Board shall establish the Company's Good Corporate Governance Handbook, which the Board, Management, and employee at all levels must comply in parallel with Company's rules and regulations. - 8.
 The Board, Management, and employee shall enable the disclosure of the Company's information, both financial and non-financial, shall be adequate, reliable and timely, so that the Company's shareholders and other stakeholders receive such information in a fair and equitable manner.
 The Corporate Communications Department and the Investor Relations Department shall be responsible for providing information to general public and investors. - 9.
 OR's shareholders shall receive equitable treatment from the Board, Management, and OR's employees, shall have equal rights to access the Company's information and appropriate communication channels, and shall be encouraged for engagement with the Company. - 10.
-There shall be an appropriate system for the selection and appointment of key management positions at all levels with a transparent and fair nomination process.
+There shall be an appropriate system for the selection and appointment of key management positions at all levels with a transparent and fair nomination process. - 11.
+There shall be an effective anti-fraud and corruption policy and system to ensure that the Management is fully aware of and pays attention to antifraud and corruption practices and implementation.